Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 All in One SEO will now start telling search engines not to index or follow that particular page.

-Note: Posts filed under that category may still get indexed by search engines and will appear in search results.
+Note: WordPress posts filed under that category may still get indexed by search engines and will appear in search results.

 We hope this article helped you learn how to hide or display empty categories in WordPress.
-You may also want to see our guide on how to show personalized content to different users in WordPress, and our expert pick of the best WordPress plugins for business websites.
+You may also want to see some other WordPress tutorials related to categories:

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.